alissa-maria/robin/content/posts/reverse_proxy_kibana.md

 ---
-title: "Setting Up Kibana behind a reverse proxy (Nginx)"
+title: "Setting up Kibana behind a reverse proxy (Nginx)"
 description: "For my first guide, I'd like to explain in an easy-to-follow manner how to set up Kibana to work behind a reverse proxy, specifically Nginx."
 date: 2025-01-24
+categories: ["Web"]
-tags: ["Kibana"]
+tags: ["Kibana", "Nginx"]
 ---

 This guide walks you through setting up Kibana behind an Nginx reverse proxy, including enabling SSL with Let's Encrypt, configuring DNS, and optionally securing access with HTTP Basic Authentication, on **Ubuntu 22.04 LTS**.